 The Disadvantages of Shikara Boats

-* There are no toilets, so you have to go to shore to relive yourself.
+* There are no toilets, so you have to go to shore to relieve yourself.

 * Sitting and sailing through canals in these boasts gives the touristy feeling.